ilaenX/game_of_nim/README.md

 # Game of Nim
 A mathematical game of strategy in which two players take turns subtracting numbers from a random range.
 On each turn, a player must remove a range of numbers between 1 and 3 inclusively, once the random game range is 0 or less than 0, the other player wins

+# The Standard Game
+The code implements a game of nim.
+It starts by printing a random number within the range of 20 to 30 as the game range.
+The user is then asked to input a number between 1 to 3, and this input is subtracted from the game range to get a new game range.
+If the new game range is greater than 0, the computer's turn starts.
+The computer's turn involves selecting a number between 1 and 3, which is then subtracted from the game range to get a new game range.
+The computer's input is determined using a series of if-elif conditions.
+If the game range becomes less than or equal to 0, the user wins.
+If the user's input is less than or equal to 0, the user loses.
+If the game range becomes less than 1, the user also loses.
+If the user inputs an invalid value, the code throws an exception, and the user is asked to try again.